ALMAB-DC: Active Learning, Multi-Armed Bandits, and Distributed Computing for Sequential Experimental Design and Black-Box Optimization: Case Studies and Performance Analysis

-\paragraph{Results.} Figure~\ref{fig:case4_dose} shows results over $n = 500$ independent replicates.
-Panel~(a) displays the true dose--response landscape, confirming that $x^*$ lies in a region where both efficacy and toxicity are active.
-Panel~(b) shows simple regret $r_t = f^* - f(x_t^+)$ versus evaluations for sequential methods (K=1).
-ALMAB-DC~(UCB, K=1) achieves the lowest median final simple regret (0.00263), significantly outperforming Equal Spacing (0.101, $p < 0.001$), Random (0.006, $p < 0.001$), and D-optimal (0.006, $p < 0.001$) under Bonferroni-corrected Mann--Whitney $U$ tests.
-Panel~(c) demonstrates the distributed scaling advantage: increasing to $K=2$ and $K=4$ parallel cohorts drives the median simple regret to zero within the same ten-round wall-clock budget, achieving up to $4\times$ effective speedup.
-At $K=8$, the interquartile range collapses to zero, indicating near-certain identification of $x^*$ within ten rounds.
-These results confirm that ALMAB-DC is a natural and effective framework for Bayesian optimal experimental design in dose-finding contexts, combining a utility-targeting sequential design rule with parallel cohort allocation.
+\paragraph{Results.} ALMAB-DC (UCB, $K=1$) achieves the lowest median final simple regret ($0.00263$), significantly outperforming Equal Spacing ($0.101$, $p < 0.001$), Random ($0.006$, $p < 0.001$), and D-optimal ($0.006$, $p < 0.001$) under Bonferroni-corrected Mann--Whitney $U$ tests.
+Increasing to $K=4$ parallel cohorts drives the median simple regret to zero within the same ten-round wall-clock budget; at $K=8$ the interquartile range collapses to zero, indicating near-certain identification of $x^*$ within ten rounds and an approximately $4\times$ effective speedup (Figure~\ref{fig:caseP2dose}).

+\paragraph{External transferability.} Two retrospective pharmacogenomic applications corroborate the Case~P2 methodology.
+On \textbf{500 GDSC2} drug--cell line dose--response curves, GP-UCB achieves mean regret $0.002229$ and success rate $94.3\%$, significantly outperforming Random ($p = 7.3 \times 10^{-11}$, paired Wilcoxon).
+On an independent set of \textbf{500 GDSC1} curves, GP-UCB achieves mean regret $0.002541$ and success rate $92.6\%$ ($p = 3.1 \times 10^{-9}$ vs.\ Random).
+Full protocols are in Appendices~\ref{sec:appendix-gdsc2} and~\ref{sec:appendix-gdsc1}.